 Step 3: Preview and Recover

-The results of advanced recovery will be displayed for you to preview.
+The results of enhanced recovery will be displayed for you to preview.
 If you want to look for any specific video, the interface will display it.

 You will have to select the videos that you wish to save, then click on the "Recover" button.
 When you do so, a browser window will appear, asking you to select a location for saving the video files.